McoyJiang/AndroidKit/record/ReadMe.md

 wavRecorder.start();
 ```

-<font color='#ff0000'>Notice：before start WavRecorder, we should have granted all the permissions that this function need</font>
+## *Notice：before start WavRecorder, we should have granted all the permissions that this function need*